wimpysworld/antsy-alien-attack-pico/README.md

 - Learn some basic juicing and game-feel mechanics
 - Fun

-# License 👨‍⚖️
+## Credits 🙇 & Licenses 👨‍⚖️

+A big *"Thank you!"* to everyone below who contributed to the making Antsy Alien Attack Pico during the game jam.
+Antsy Alien Attack Pico would have been boring shapes and silence had it not been for these fine people:

-The game code is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) and all game assets are licensed using[CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-I'm using graphics, sounds and music from other creators, and those are all under the CC-BY-NC-SA 4.0 license.
-So the few SFX and sprites I created are also released under the CC-BY-NC-SA 4.0 to keep things simple.
+The game code is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) and all game assets are licensed using [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+As I'm using assets from other creators, and they use the CC-BY-NC-SA 4.0 license, the few SFX and sprites I created are also released under the CC-BY-NC-SA 4.0 to keep things simple.

-- The player ship is from [Krystian Majewski](https://www.lexaloffle.com/bbs/?uid=16423) and under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+- The player ship is from [Krystian Majewski](https://www.lexaloffle.com/bbs/?uid=16423) [CC-BY-NC-SA 4.0]
-- Most of the other sprites are created by [Alice Masters](https://linktr.ee/alethium_art) and released under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+- Most of the other sprites are created by [Alice Masters](https://linktr.ee/alethium_art) [CC-BY-NC-SA 4.0]
-- All the music is from [Gruber](https://www.lexaloffle.com/bbs/?uid=11292) and released under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+- All the music is from [Gruber](https://www.lexaloffle.com/bbs/?uid=11292) [CC-BY-NC-SA 4.0]
-- Most of the SFX are from [Gruber](https://www.lexaloffle.com/bbs/?uid=11292) and released under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+- Most of the SFX are from [Gruber](https://www.lexaloffle.com/bbs/?uid=11292) [CC-BY-NC-SA 4.0]

-# TODO
+# Task List

+10 Days!
+Welp 😅

+- **DevLog** - *coming soon*

 ## Engine ⚙️